bnb-chain/greenfield-docs/src/guide/getting-started/interact-with-greenfield.md

 (2) download object

 The user can download the object into the local file by the "storage get" command.
-The following command example downloads 'testObject' from 'testBucket' to the local 'file-path' and prints the length of the downloaded file.
+The following command example downloads 'testobject' from 'testbucket' to the local 'file-path' and prints the length of the downloaded file.

 ```
-gnfd-cmd storage get gnfd://testBucket/testObject file-path
+gnfd-cmd storage get gnfd://testbucket/testobject file-path
 ```

 After the command is executed, it will send a download request to the storage provider and download the object.